-Not long after Saffah left this world, He appointed his brother Mansoor as his successor.
+Not long after Saffah left this world.
+He appointed his brother Mansoor as his successor.
 Mansoor was a very clever and crafty fellow.
 He was studying the circumstances and learning proper lessons therefrom for his life's guidance.
 He passed his life with such circumspection that even the people who were nearest to him failed to win his confidence.
-The government had not yet been properly established, and as such, the Abbasids were surrounded on all sides by dangers.
+The government had not yet been properly established, and as such the Abbasids were surrounded on all sides by dangers.
 There were the descendants of Hazrat Ali (A.S.)
 (Alve-een) on one side who were watching the whole spectacle in the light that the Ummat had focused its entire attention towards the government of the day under the presumption that government is representing Alve-een and that they (Alve-een) themselves were rightful claimants to the government in reality, and Bani Abbas had really no share in it.
-On the other hand, the people of the revolutionary party were in doubt as to whether Bani Abbas really intended to transfer the government to any other hands.
+On the other hand, were the people of the revolutionary party themselves who were in doubt as to whe-ther Bani Abbas really intended to transfer the government to any other hands.

-Over and above these were the surviving individuals of Bani Ummayyah, who were a standing menace to the government.
-There was the danger of their staging a counter-revolutionary moment.
-The religious leadership of Medina was proclaiming the untenable nature of the oath of allegiance to Bani Abbas, as a consequence of which Mansoor's life had been embittered.
-Accordingly, he turned his attention to wreaking vengeance against the descendants of Hazrat Ali (A.S.), among whom the most eminent personality in his eyes was that of Hazrat Imam Sadiq (A.S.).
-He accordingly turned his attention towards him.
-He tried to remove him from his path.
-His memory perfectly preserved the past career of his life when he had to wander from place to place in adolescence and had to undergo all the constant apprehensions of imprision.
-His way of relief from such sufferings had been the support of the Progeny of the Holy Prophet (S.A.), on whose account he had been the narrator of the tradition of Ghadeer.
-(Tarikhe Baghdad, Vol. XII, page 342).
-He was very worried because of such circumstances; he was so worried that he could not make any definite decisions about himself.
+Over and above these were the surviving individuals of Bani Ummayyah who were a standing menace to the government.
+There was the danger of their staging a counter revolution eyery moment.
+The religious leadership of Medina was proclaiming the untenable nature of oath of allegiance to Bani Abbas, as a consequence whereof Mansoor's life had been embittered.
+Accordingly, he turned his attention to wreak vengeance against the descendants of Hazrat Ali (A.S.), among whome the most eminent personality in his eyes was that of Hazrat Imam Sadig (A.S.).
+He accordingly utrned his attention towards him.
+He tried to remove him from his way.
+His memory perfectly preserved the past career of his life when he had to wander from place to place in advarsity, and undergo all the constant apprehensions of imprisoment.
+His way of relief from such sufferings had been the support of the Progeny of the Holy Prophet (S.A.) on which account he had been the narrator of the tradition of Ghadeer.
+(Tarikhe Baghdad Vol. XII, page 342).
+He was very much worried because of such circumstances; do much that he could not make any definite decision about himself.